apache/beam/sdks/python/apache_beam/examples/inference/multi_language_inference/README.md

     under the License.
 -->
 ## Setting up the Expansion service
+*Note: skip this step for Beam 2.44 and later.*

 Because we can not add local packages in Beam 2.43 we must create our own expansion service.
 Start up the expansion service with this command: